the Bridport Prize

 One of the richest writing competitions in the UK, the Bridport Prize is open to all nationalities aged 16 years and over.

 In 2014 the Peggy Chapman-Andrews first novel award, named after the Prize’s founder, was launched.
-The first prize is £1,000 plus a up to a year’s mentoring from The Literary Consultancy.
+The first prize is £1,000 plus a up to a year’s mentoring from The Literary Consultancy through their Chapter & Verse scheme.
 A runner-up prize of £500 is also offered.
+Three shortlisted writers will receive £100.

 The Dorset Award is a prize specifically for Dorset writers.
 Thanks to the sponsorship of The Book Shop of Bridport, £100 is awarded to the highest placed Dorset writer in the Bridport Prize each year.